What is selenium?

 Selenium Deficiency Symptom: You have shortness of breath

 Those selenoproteins have another vital job: to protect your heart.
-In a Reader’s Digest profile, a man who had Crohn’s disease recounted his case: He suffered from swollen legs and shortness of breath and it was later discovered that he had a selenium deficiency that caused his heart failure.
+A man who had Crohn’s disease recounted his case: He suffered from swollen legs and shortness of breath and it was later discovered that he had a selenium deficiency that caused his heart failure.
 But the jury is still out on supplements: Although low selenium levels have been associated with a higher risk of heart disease, experts hesitate to recommend taking selenium pills.
 Instead, stick to a healthy, selenium-rich diet.

 Should you take a supplement?